 Located on the Beautiful Campus of Zócalo Apartments

 Zócalo Artist-in-Residence program is committed to celebrating the creative spirit by incorporating a first-of-its-kind artist-in-residence program in Houston — a key pillar within a vibrant community that highly encourages the interaction between artists and residents.
-Zócalo’s Artist-in-Residence program will debut this summer by offering three residences on the beautiful campus of Zócalo Apartments located in the emerging Spring Branch area of Houston, Texas.
+Zócalo’s Artist-in-Residence program debuts its inaugural season by offering two year-long residences on the beautiful campus of Zócalo Apartments located in the emerging Spring Branch area of Houston, Texas.

-Applications for the 2020 Residency Season Are Now Closed
+Applications for the 2021 Residency Season Open August 2020

 Our vision is to imbue Zócalo Apartments with “a sense of place” by creating an environment where art is part of the everyday life of the community.

 ZAIR’s mission is to offer a unique and valuable opportunity for emerging and established visual artists to advance their artistic careers while participating in the cultivation of a vibrant and engaging community for Zócalo residents and the greater Spring Branch neighborhood.

 At Zócalo We Value:

 As Program Director, Ileana Yordan is responsible for ensuring the ZAIR program is a valuable and engaging experience for everyone involved.
 She was most recently Gallery Manager at Houston’s Catherine Couturier Gallery and she holds a Masters in Arts Leadership from the University of Houston.